Ariaryy/AniName/README.md

 ### Anime Episodes Formatting

 The <b>Rename Utility</b> relies on the episode number to rename Anime episodes, so make sure that the filename of your Anime episodes contains the episode number.

-In the event that the rename fails, it is recommended that you use the [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/Download.php) or [PowerRename utility](https://docs.microsoft.com/en-us/windows/powertoys/powerrename) that comes with [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) to remove everything except the episode number from the episode files and then retry.
+In the event that the rename fails, it is recommended that you rename the files to remove everything except the episode number from the episode files and then retry.

+The [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/Download.php) or [PowerRename utility](https://docs.microsoft.com/en-us/windows/powertoys/powerrename) included with [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) can be used to automate this process.

 ## Rename Utility